javsgon/Tableau_Challenge/README.md

   - Advanced: A dynamic map that shows how each station's popularity changes over time (by month and year).
 Again, with zip code data overlaid on the map.

-- Create your final presentation:
+- Create the final presentation:

   - Create a Tableau story that brings together the visualizations, requested maps, and dashboards.

 ## Data Source